matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 This will create an example component in `plugins/MYPLUGIN/vue/src/NEWCOMPONENT.vue` which shows the basic component structure and can be used as a starting point to build a new component.

-Because VueJS uses [TypeScript](https://www.typescriptlang.org/) the `*.vue` files must be compiled into `*.ts` TypeScript files and stored in `/plugins/MYPLUGIN/vue/dist` before they can be used.
+Because Matomo uses [TypeScript](https://www.typescriptlang.org/) within its VueJS components, the `*.vue` files will be compiled and stored in `/plugins/MYPLUGIN/vue/dist` before they can be used.
 This can be achieved using the following console command:

 ```
 ./console vue:build MYPLUGIN